Sam77Creative/pagination/readme.md

 # Pagination

 Pagination makes paginated apis easy to work with.
+It returns an Observable that emits each page.

 Given an IPaginationOptions element and a base url, easily grab records in a paginated style.